-Canadian ETFs have grown in popularity over the past several decades, given the country's stability and sizable energy and commodities industries, although the occasional weakness in commodity prices has led to sell-offs.
-From its gold mines to its oil sands to its logging industry, Canada may be best known for these assets, but its domestic services industry employs about three-quarters of its population.
-And, the country is also one of the largest agricultural exporters in the world.
+Canadian ETFs have grown in popularity given the country's stability, and due to its sizable energy and commodities industries.
+But the occasional weakness in commodity prices has led to sell-offs.
+Canada may be best known for these assets, from its gold mines to its oil sands and its logging industry.
+But its services industry employs 14.22 million people.
+The country is also one of the largest agricultural exporters in the world.

-The most popular Canadian ETF with exposure to the country's entire economy is the MSCI Canada Index Fund (NYSE: EWC), which holds over 100 Canadian stocks with a total net asset value of nearly $2 billion.
-However, investors can also choose Canadian ETFs that focus on particular sectors or asset classes, as well as more general ETFs that tend to hold many Canadian stocks.
+The MSCI Canada Index Fund (NYSE: EWC) is one of the most popular Canadian ETFs.
+It offers exposure to the country's whole economy.
+It holds 91 Canadian stocks with a total net asset value of over $4 billion as of May 2021.
+But you can also choose Canadian ETFs that focus on particular sectors or asset classes, as well as ETFs that tend to hold many Canadian stocks.

-There are many benefits to investing in Canadian ETFs.
-The country is energy independent and ranks higher than the U.S. and most of the E.U. on the Heritage Foundation's index of economic freedom.
-The country's central bank has also proactively implemented loose monetary policy to help the economy navigate the economic difficulties experienced in 2008/2009 and during the global sell-off in 2015.
+Canada is energy independent.
+It ranks higher than the U.S. and most of the E.U. on the Heritage Foundation's Index of Economic Freedom as of 2021.
+The country's central bank has implemented a loose monetary policy to help the economy navigate the economic troubles of 2008 and 2009, and during the global sell-off in 2015 as well.

-But, there are also many risks that investors should consider when investing in Canadian ETFs.
-The largest risk is the Canadian economy's exposure to energy and commodities, which tend to be very volatile markets, particularly during downturns like the one seen in 2014 and 2015.
-While the secular trend may be upwards over the long-term, slowing emerging market or global demand can quickly reverse these trends in the short and medium terms.
+The largest risk is the Canadian economy's exposure to energy and commodities.
+These tend to be very volatile markets, particularly during downturns.
+The secular trend may be upward over the long term.
+But slowing emerging market or global demand can quickly reverse these trends in the short and medium terms.

 Alternatives to Investing in Canadian ETFs

-Investors seeking more direct exposure to Canadian companies may want to consider American Depository Receipts ("ADRs").
-These securities trade on U.S. stock exchanges and represent a specific number of shares in a foreign corporation.
-Unlike a Canadian ETF, these ADRs represent a single company instead of a basket of stocks.
+Investors seeking more direct exposure to Canadian companies may want to look into American Depository Receipts (ADRs).
+These securities trade on U.S. stock exchanges.
+They focus on a certain number of shares in a foreign corporation.
+They represent a single company instead of a basket of stocks, unlike a Canadian ETF.

-Alternatively, investors can also purchase foreign shares on the Toronto Stock Exchange ("TSE") or the TSX Venture Exchange ("TSX").
-Since Canada has strong ties to the U.S., many popular U.S. brokerages have the ability to make trades on these exchanges without significant extra legwork.
+You can also purchase foreign shares on the Toronto Stock Exchange ("TSE") or the TSX Venture Exchange ("TSX").